Oil prices to ease on slow economy, higher output

 "Last year's string of supply disruptions, in Syria, Yemen, Sudan, the North Sea, Brazil and the Gulf of Mexico, illustrated the possibility of a ‘perfect storm' of coincidental disruptions in many oil provinces," it said.

-"Even those realised disruptions, however, pale in comparison with the new threat of unrest and political turmoil spreading further at the heart of the Middle East producing region," it added.
+"Even those realized disruptions, however, pale in comparison with the new threat of unrest and political turmoil spreading further at the heart of the Middle East producing region," it added.

 Oil prices approached $130 per barrel earlier this year, not far from their 2008 peaks of $147 per barrel, due to worries over supply disruptions from Iran.

-The United States and EU imposed tough new financial sanctions on Iran this year over its nuclear programme, hurting Iran's access to some export markets.
+The United States and EU imposed tough new financial sanctions on Iran this year over its nuclear program, hurting Iran's access to some export markets.
 Israel and the United States have also said they reserve the right to use force if necessary to prevent Iran from obtaining a nuclear weapon.
-Iran says its nuclear programme is peaceful.
+Iran says its nuclear program is peaceful.

 "The situation remains highly unpredictable and the sustainability of the sanctions over the longer term is evidently untested," the IEA said.